ginkgoch/blog/source/_posts/20200207-shapefile-cli-v1-4-released.md

 date: 2020-02-07
 tag: [ node.js, open source, command line tool, shapefile, release ]
 ---
-Today, I made a new release of my old project `node-shapefile-cli` with a set of new features for better experience; upgraded the core implementation for better performance and more precise vectors.
+Today, I made a new release of my old project `node-shapefile-cli` with a set of new features for better experience; upgraded the [Ginkgoch Map Library](https://ginkgoch.com) for better performance and more precise vectors.
 <!-- more -->

 [中文请看这里](https://blog.csdn.net/Ginkgoch/article/details/104231918)